By David Grace: https://davidgraceauthor.com/

 Geographic Location Equated With Wealth

-Of course, mere geographic-based demographic pricing is crude compared with the other methods available to sellers today.
+Of course, mere geographic-based demographic pricing is crude compared with the other methods available.

 Product Choices Linked To Individual Wealth